bhklab/PGx_Guidelines/README.md

 ```
 conda env create -f PGx.yml
 ```
-This command installs `PGxG` envrinment.
+This command installs `PGxG` environment.

 After the successful installation of the packages into environmet you would be able to load them using `conda activate`.